 To transform you into the ultimate outgoing events-seeker, the app offers its very own calendar, which lets you easily organize your schedule.
 You can even add calendars from your phone and view them alongside your Facebook events, in order to avoid any potential mix-ups.
 Integrating calendars may even influence you to ditch your smartphone’s native calendar app in favor of Events, if Facebook has its way.

 Despite its stand-alone status, the app is still tied to Facebook’s flagship social platform.
-Consequently, Events broadcasts your activity on Facebook by displaying the events you’re interested in and the events you’ve shared with your Facebook friends, even if they don’t have the app.
+Consequently, Events broadcasts your activity on Facebook by displaying the events you’re interested in and the events you’ve shared with your

 “Whether you’re looking for something to attend this weekend or just wondering what’s happening in your area, Events will help get you there,” said Aditya Koolwal, product manager, Facebook, in a blog post announcing the app.